 Spain is a country of contrasts, where the affluence and cosmopolitan bustle of Western Europe is mixed with a distinctive Southern European charm; where an expressive, rich culture and attractive lifestyle coexists with leading companies and top technological industries; and where distinct regional identities provide a special flavor.
 Of course, lifestyle alone isn’t enough to draw in the punters – you need to have good universities too!

 Spain, a country of an extraordinary beauty, is home to some of the most ancient universities in Europe and the cradle to one of the most important languages in the world: Spanish.
 A member of the European Union since 1986, Spain has become the most popular destination for students within the educational exchange program Erasmus and for summer study abroad programs.
 Whatever your choice to study in Spain might be: a Bachelor's, Master's or PhD degree, or a summer study-abroad program, the Spanish educational system is designed to provide students with a wide range of subjects and study opportunities.
-While the usual language of instruction is Spanish, you will also find many degrees offered in English.
+While the usual language of instruction is Spanish, you will also find many degrees offered in English both partially and fully

 Spanish higher education system is formed by 84 universities (50 public, the rest private), 511 research institutes and 66 science and technology parks, all distributed throughout the Spanish territory.
 The cities that concentrate the largest number of universities are Madrid, Barcelona and Valencia.